seemslegit42/cauldron/codex/warden-overview.md

 \---

 \*\*The Goal:\*\* By working together – you and Cauldron™ – the aim is to create an enterprise that operates with unprecedented intelligence and adaptability, ready to thrive in an increasingly complex future.

-Hopefully, this overview gives you a clearer conceptual picture of the amazing system you're bringing to life\!
-Refer back to this anytime you need to zoom out from the details and see the forest for the trees.